FAQ

 What is Loynne's Island?

-Loynne’s Island is a fictional location, where the story of SOVREV, SADIE and MORDEN take place.
+Loynne’s Island is a fictional location, where the story of SOVREV, VENUS ACERBIA and MORDEN take place.
 It is an opulent island nation in the North Atlantic Ocean, the new navel of the Western World and flagship to its most luxurious, lavish lifestyle.
 But... could there be more to Loynne’s Island than we might realize at first glance?
 What secrets might it hold?
 Read on to find out!

 Is all of your content copyrighted?